 The CIC Hut

-The hut (NN 168 722) is situated at an altitude of 680m making it the highest mountain hut in the British Isles.
-It's small, unmanned and books up quickly due to its perfect location beneath the north face.
+The CIC Hut (NN 168 722) is situated at an altitude of 680m making it the highest mountain hut in the British Isles.
+It's small, unmanned and books up quickly due to its perfect location beneath the North Face.
 The hut was built in 1928 and opened on 1st April 1929.
 The full name of the hut is the Charles Inglis Clark Memorial Hut.
 Clark was a young member of the SMC who died in the First World War.

-The hut can be booked via the SMC website, however you'll have to reserve you place early as the beds are always in high demand: Link
+The hut can be booked via the SMC website, however you'll have to reserve you place early as the beds are always in high demand: www.smc.org.uk

 Alex MacIntyr Memorial Hut